Esri/arcgis-runtime-samples-android/java/change-atmosphere-effect/README.md

 ## Use case

-Atmospheric effect can be used to make the scene view look more realistic.
+Atmospheric effects can be used to make the scene view look more realistic.

 ## How to use the sample